MUSEUMS IN LJUBLJANA

 The museum provides a range of programs for both children and adults.

-The Museum of Modern Art, MG+ (Moderna galerija) is a place to create, learn, be inspired, socialize, and explore diverse historical narratives.
-The museum premises features works from the museum’s national collection and a chronological presentation of the history of 20th century Slovenian art.
+In the same time it is a place to create, learn, be inspired, socialize, and explore diverse historical narratives.
+The museum premises feature works from the museum’s national collection and a chronological presentation of the history of 20th century Slovenian art.

-In addition to this permanent exhibition, Moderna galerija stages retrospective exhibitions of key figures in, and themed exhibitions of, 20th century Slovenian visual art.
+In addition to this permanent exhibition, Moderna galerija stages retrospective exhibitions of key figures and themed exhibitions of, 20th century Slovenian visual art.